ViktoriyaVMCG/FinalProject/README.md

  ### Create an AWS account
  https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
  ### Create an API key
  We need to create an API key with in AWS to use in the Terraform.
+ ### Create in your local machine a folder where you will keep the files.
+ `$mkdir FinalProject `
  ## Terraform